worldbank/wb-reproducible-research-repository/guidance_note_wb.md

    The DAS will link to the published data.
    Authors may also request a renewable one-year embargo on data or code publication to allow time for follow-up work with newly collected datasets or developed code.

-4. **Data with limited stand-alone value:**
-   This includes manually constructed or derivative datasets drawn from public sources.
-   If unrestricted, such datasets may be published directly in the package.
-   This also includes dummy datasets, which can substitute for restricted data to allow users to verify that the code runs correctly.

 The reproducibility package will be cross-linked with the PRWP in Documents & Reports.